-Japan’s economic freedom score is 72.3, making its economy the 30th freest in the 2018 Index.
-Its overall score has increased by 2.7 points, with dramatic deficit reduction improving the score for fiscal health and far outpacing a decline in government integrity.
+Japan’s economic freedom score is 72.1, making its economy the 30th freest in the 2019 Index.
+Its overall score has decreased by 0.2 point, with a decline in scores for judicial effectiveness and trade freedom exceeding an improvement in fiscal health.
 Japan is ranked 8th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

-A longtime global economic power and Western ally, Japan has a history of revolving-door leadership.
-Prime Minister Shinzo Abe, in office since 2012, was elected to a historic third term in October 2017, benefitting from chaos among the opposition that overshadowed the negative polling of his scandal-plagued government.
+A longtime global economic power and Western ally, Japan has had a history of revolving-door leadership in recent years.
+Prime Minister Shinzo Abe, in office since 2012 and elected to a historic third term in October 2017, has provided much-needed political stability but has been hampered by political scandals.
 The public wants deeper reforms to remedy Japan’s endemic economic problems but fears the upheaval that such measures would cause.
-The government’s “Abenomics” policy has made a dent in deflation, but demographic decline caused by a low birthrate and an aging, shrinking population poses a major long-term economic challenge.
-Security concerns include North Korea’s bullying behavior and China’s claims of sovereignty in the East and South China Seas.
+The government’s “Abenomics” policy has made a dent in deflation, but demographic decline caused by a low birth rate and an aging, shrinking population poses a major long-term economic challenge.
+Security concerns include North Korea’s nuclear and missile threats and China’s claims of sovereignty in the East and South China Seas.

 The top personal income tax rate is 40.8 percent.
 The top corporate rate is 23.9 percent, which local taxes and an enterprise tax can increase significantly.
-The overall tax burden equals 32.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 39.1 percent of total output (GDP), and budget deficits have averaged 4.4 percent of GDP.
-Public debt is equivalent to 239.2 percent of GDP.
+The overall tax burden equals 30.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 38.7 percent of the country’s output (GDP), and budget deficits have averaged 3.9 percent of GDP.
+Public debt is equivalent to 236.4 percent of GDP.